dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 ## Enable CORS with attributes

-Enabling CORS with the [[EnableCors]](xref:Microsoft.AspNetCore.Cors.EnableCorsAttribute) attribute and a named policy to only those endpoints that require CORS is provides the finest control over CORS.
+Enabling CORS with the [[EnableCors]](xref:Microsoft.AspNetCore.Cors.EnableCorsAttribute) attribute and applying a named policy to only those endpoints that require CORS provides the finest control.

 The [[EnableCors]](xref:Microsoft.AspNetCore.Cors.EnableCorsAttribute) attribute provides an alternative to applying CORS globally.
 The `[EnableCors]` attribute enables CORS for selected endpoints, rather than all endpoints: